SymfonyCasts/api-platform/sfcasts/ep1-basics/serialization-tricks.md

 maybe don't want to make public.
 At least the `trace` won't show up on production.

 Showing these details inside `hydra:description` *might* be ok with you...
-But if you want to avoid this, you ned to rely on validation, which is a topic that we'll talk about in a few minutes. *But*, what you need to know *now* is that validation can't happen unless the serializer is able to successfully create the `CheeseListing` object.
+But if you want to avoid this, you need to rely on validation, which is a topic that we'll talk about in a few minutes. *But*, what you need to know *now* is that validation can't happen unless the serializer is able to successfully create the `CheeseListing` object.
 In other words, you need to help the serializer